 Data Management and Sharing Plan

-Funding agencies like National Institutes of Health and National Science Foundation require funded proposals contain plans for data management and dissemination or an explanation that the project will not produce data or samples that require sharing.
+Funding agencies like National Institutes of Health and National Science Foundation require that funded proposals contain plans for data management and dissemination or an explanation that the project will not produce data or samples that require sharing.

 While there are requirements specific to the funding agencies, there are eight elements which should be addressed in any data management plan: